cimt-ag/data_vault_pipelinedescription/documentation/Reference_of_core_syntax_elements.md

 **x???_????..**
 (optional)
 <br>Extention keyword: Keyword and value will be copied to the corresponding dvpi element.
-Depending on the usage of defined
+Since field mapping
+properties can be related to different dvpi aspects, it is recommended to retrict keywords to the dvpi parts, they are influencing.
+("c"= Target Column definition, "hash" = Hash compostion and caclulation, "l" = Load process specific property of the mapping )

-words immediatly after the prefix in the keyword, the property can be routed to specific dvpi elements as follows:
+By adding a  # postfix declartion (e.g. `xxmpl_demo#h`), the property can be routed to specific dvpi elements as follows:
-- "column" (e.g. "xoltp_column_index_group") will only be added to the column definition on the target table (tables[].columns[]).
+- "c" (e.g. "xxmpl_index_group#c") will be added to the column definition on the target table (tables[].columns[]).
 In case of conflicting values  from different fields for the same column, there will be an compiler error
-- "hash" (e.g. "xxmpl_hash_demo" ) will only be added to the field list in the hash declaration (parse_sets.hashes[].hash_fields[])
+- "h" (e.g. "xxmpl_invert_first#h" ) will be added to the field list in the hash declaration (parse_sets.hashes[].hash_fields[])
-- "load" (e.g. "xenc_load_encrypt") will only be added to the data mapping in the corresponding load operation (parse_sets.load_operations[].data_mappings[])
+- "l" (e.g. "xxmpl_is_subkey#l") will be added to the data mapping in the corresponding load operation (parse_sets.load_operations[].data_mappings[])

-Extention keywords without the "column","hash","load" declaration will be placed in all three dvpi elements.
-It is recommended to focus keywords to the dvpi parts, they are designed for. ("column"= Table definition, "hash" = Hash compostion and caclulation, "load" = Transformation of the field content to the target)
+Extention keywords without the # postfix will be placed in all three dvpi elements.
+Extention keywords with multiple letters in the postfix will be placed in all corresponding dvpi elements.

 ## data_vault_model[]